Pratibimbalu

-Pratibimbalu is a 2022 Indian Telugu-language romantic drama film directed by K. S. Prakash Rao and Singeetam Srinivasa Rao.
+Pratibimbalu is a 2022 Indian Telugu-language romantic drama film directed by K. S. Prakash Rao and Singeetham Srinivasa Rao.
 The film stars Akkineni Nageswara Rao, Jayasudha, and Tulasi.
-The film was released after a forty year delay.
+Originally ready for release in 1980, the film was released after a forty year delay.

 Plot

 Sudha, a college student, is challenged by her friends to transform a flower-seller into a sophisticated man.
 While she accepts the challenge and educates him, Sudha eventually realises that the man was actually Dr. Ravi, who was pranking her.
 Sudha falls in love with Ravi but ends up marrying the groom suggested by her parents.
 Why she followed through with that decision forms the rest of the story.